Tag Archives: Taiwan

 • 2010 | Art Monaco Award for Living World Series

-• 2007 | 18th Fukuoka Asian Culture Prize, Art and Cultures Prize, Japan 2004 | 24th National Cultural Award of R.O.C
+• 2007 | 18th Fukuoka Asian Culture Prize – Art and Culture Prize, Japan

 • 2002 | 2nd Enku Grand Award, Gifu, Japan

-• 2000 | 4th Tokyo Creative Award conferred to Ju Ming Museum, Foreign Award, Japan
+• 2000 | 4th Tokyo Creative Award conferred to Ju Ming Museum, Japan

-• 1998 | Fok Ying Tung Award of Fok Ying Tung Foundation, Hong Kong
+• 1998 | Fok Ying Tung Award, Hong Kong

-• 1976 | Chinese Literature and Art Award from the Chinese Writers’ and Artists’ Association
+• 1976 | Chinese Literature and Art Award

-• 1976 | Ten Outstanding Young Persons Award from Junior Chamber National Award for Literature and Arts from National Culture and Arts Foundation, Taiwan
+• 1976 | Ten Outstanding Young Persons Award – Taiwan

-• 1967 | Third Prize for Sculpture at the 22nd Taiwan Provincial Fine Arts Exhibition
+• 1967 | Third Prize for Sculpture, Taiwan Provincial Fine Arts Exhibition

-• 1966 | Prize of Excellence for Sculpture at the 21st Taiwan Provincial Fine Arts Exhibition
+• 1966 | Prize of Excellence for Sculpture, Taiwan Provincial Fine Arts Exhibition

 Selected Public Collections